Join the Newsletter to Keep Reading

 - whether the borrowing costs are considered as “directly attributable”;

-- the amount of borrowing costs eligible to be capitalised using the method prescribed in the standard; and
+- the amount of borrowing costs eligible to be capitalised; and

 - the commencement, suspension and cessation of capitalisation of borrowing costs.

-We will explain these 4 areas in more detail in the subsequent sections of this article.
+We will explain the 4 areas in detail in the later part of this article.

-Let us now discuss the 4 areas to be considered for the capitalisation of borrowing costs under MPSAS 5 and MFRS 123.
+Let us now discuss the 4 judgement areas for the capitalisation of borrowing costs under MPSAS 5 and MFRS 123.

 What is a qualifying asset under MPSAS 5 and MFRS 123?

-How to determine if borrowing costs is eligible for capitalisation under MPSAS 5 and MFRS 123?
+How to determine borrowing costs that are eligible for capitalisation?

-For borrowings obtained specifically for the purpose of obtaining the qualifying assets, the amount of borrowing costs eligible for capitalisation are the actual amount of borrowing costs incurred on those borrowings during the period.
-This amount should however, be deducted against any investment income on the temporary investment of those borrowings.
-It is common for entities to invest the borrowings obtained in short term investment like fixed deposits or money market to earn interest, pending their utilisation for obtaining the qualifying assets.
+For borrowings obtained specifically for the purpose of obtaining the qualifying assets, the amount of borrowing costs eligible for capitalisation are the actual amount of borrowing costs incurred during the period.
+Entities deduct this amount against any investment income on the temporary investment of those borrowings.
+Investment income comes from a temporary investment of the borrowings.
+It is common for entities to invest the borrowings obtained in short term investment like fixed deposits or money market to earn interest, pending their utilisation.

-When is the commencement, suspension and cessation of capitalisation of borrowing costs?
+When is the commencement, suspension and cessation of capitalisation?

 - It incurs outlays or expenditures for the asset;